How Many Vertices Does A Cuboid

 Q: What is a cuboid?

 A: A cuboid is a three-dimensional shape with six rectangular faces.
 Opposite faces are identical in size and shape, and all angles are right angles.
-It's also known as a rectangular prism And that's really what it comes down to..
+It's also known as a rectangular prism Easy to understand, harder to ignore.
+That alone is useful..

 Q: How many vertices does a cuboid have?